ideos/gloe/README.md

         return [num for num in numbers if num % 2 == 0]
 ```

-However, in this case, we need first to instantiate the `FilterEvent` class and then use the instance as a transformer:
+However, in this case, we need first to instantiate the `FilterEven` class and then use the instance as a transformer:

 ```python
 filter_even = FilterEven()